SenseGraphics/h3dapi/README.md

 ## H3D Releases ##

-This is the 2.0 version of H3D API.
+This is the 2.1 version of H3D API.

-Released on: Mon, 10-Nov-2008
+Released on: Tue, 29-Sep-2009

-The main difference between H3D API 2.0 and 1.5 is that the haptics part is now built on SenseGraphics own haptics library called HAPI.
-HAPI is also OpenSource and can be downloaded in the releases.
-HAPI 1.0 is required to build H3D API 2.0.